wp-plugins/wp-simple-firewall/readme.txt

 == Changelog ==

 = 4.2.0 (Coming Soon) =

 *   ADDED:      Audit Trail Improvements for auto-cleaning and export
 *   ADDED:      Audit Trail for more WordPress Simple Firewall events such as User Sessions, Login Protections, Comments Filtering etc.

 = 4.1.0 =

+Note: This release comes before further Audit Trail improvements due to necessity for IPv6, which is becoming increasingly more common.

-*   WARNING:    Due to new IPv6 support, all databases tables will be rebuilt - all user sessions will be destroyed.
+*   WARNING:    Due to new IPv6 support, all databases tables will be rebuilt - all active user sessions will be destroyed.
 *   ADDED:      Preliminary support for IPv6 addresses throughout.
 We don't support whitelist ranges but IPv6 addresses are handled much more reliably in general.
 *   ADDED:      New audit trail concept added called "immutable" that represents entries that will never be deleted - such entries would usually involve actions taken on the audit trail itself.
-*   FIXED:      Support for audit trail events with longer names
+*   FIXED:      Support for audit trail events with longer names.
 *   IMPROVED:   Comments Filtering - It now honours the WordPress settings for previously approved comment authors and never filters such comments.
 *   REMOVED:    Option to enable GASP Comments Filtering for logged-in users has been completely removed - this reduces plugin options complexity.
 All logged-in users by-pass **all** comments filtering.
-*   FIXED:      Prevention against redirect loops under certain conditions.
+*   FIXED:      Prevention against plugin redirect loops under certain conditions.

 = 4.0.0 =